 How can I add a Tethered iPhone connection in Linux (Ubuntu and Raspberry Pi OS)?

-Speedify can use USB tethered iPhones to add a cellular internet connection to your Linux device.
+Speedify can use USB tethered iPhones to add a cellular internet connection to your Ubuntu and Raspberry Pi OS device.
 To use this, your iPhone's cellular plan must support hotspots/tethering.

-Usually you need to install additional packages to support tethering iPhones to Linux.
+On Linux, you may need to install additional packages to support tethering iPhones.
 The exact packages can vary between distributions and versions.

 For Ubuntu, the